-According to the results of the market overview, preparations from Saccharomyces cerevisiae are used in many European countries with the first medicinal products having been marketed in 1968 (Belgium).
-The following preparations fulfil the requirements of 30 years of medicinal use in the EU: symptomatic treatment of acute diarrhoea, prevention and symptomatic treatment of travelers' diarrhoea and adjuvant treatment of chronic acne (for assessment of the clinical data see chapter 4).
+According to the results of the market overview, preparations from Saccharomyces cerevisiae are used in many European countries, with the first medicinal products having been marketed in 1968 (Belgium).
+The following preparations have 30 years of medicinal use in the EU: symptomatic treatment of acute diarrhoea, prevention and symptomatic treatment of traveller's diarrhoea and adjuvant treatment of chronic acne (for assessment of the clinical data, see chapter 4).